 - prepare and have with you all the time important numbers and addresses such as: local veterinarians and vet clinic and contact data for your pet insurance,

-- find pet friendly accommodation.
+- find pet friendly accommodation on the beach.

 Croatia Entry Formalities for Your Pets